suryakmurthy/UAM_scheduler/README.md

 python --version

-## Versions of Packages used with Code:
+## Versions of Packages used with Code (Please Install in the Following Order):

 numpy 1.18.5 - https://numpy.org/doc/stable/